 Which is the best OLED TV to buy?

-LG is well-known to be very committed to producing and advancing its OLED TVs (Samsung dropped this technology due to high production cost and difficulty), though other brands like Sony, Panasonic and Philips are selling OLED TVs too.
+LG is well-known to be very committed to producing and advancing its OLED TVs (Samsung dropped this technology due to high production cost and difficulty and decided to focus on their QLED series), though other brands like Sony, Panasonic and Philips are selling OLED TVs too.
 In fact, LG just announced the first 8K OLED TV in the world and also a rollable OLED TV.